TYO - LAX

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Tokyo to Los Angeles costs $460 on the route between Tokyo Haneda Airport (HND) and Los Angeles (LAX).
-However, over the past month, flights between Tokyo Narita Airport (NRT) and Los Angeles (LAX) were, on average, 2% cheaper than other Tokyo-Los Angeles routes.
+The cheapest return flight from Tokyo to Los Angeles costs $334 on the route between Tokyo Narita Airport (NRT) and Los Angeles (LAX).
+Over the past month, this route was, on average, 22% cheaper than other Tokyo-Los Angeles routes.
 The most popular route is between Tokyo Haneda Airport (HND) and Los Angeles (LAX).

 What’s the cheapest day of the week to fly from Tokyo to Los Angeles?